brianjriddle/astrix-wiki/Providing-A-Service-Using-Astrix-And-GigaSpaces.md

 ### trading-pu
 The last module is the server, in this case in the form of a GigaSpaces processing unit.
-An Astrix server is defined by a `ApplicationDescriptor`.
+An Astrix server is defined by an `ApplicationDescriptor`.
 For the trading-pu it looks like this:

 ```java
 @AstrixApplication(